 Retiring gives seniors an unprecedented amount of freedom that offers them a multitude of new ways to enjoy themselves.
 One of these new options is the ability to avoid the cold months by becoming snowbirds.
-What are snowbirds?
+What is a snowbird?
 Snowbirds are seniors who spend their winter months, called wintering, in southern and often warmer states.
 They can achieve this in a few different ways.
 Some choose to outright own two homes.
 Others pick a rental property and rent it for only that part of the year.
 Finally, some purchase an RV and travel the warmer states.

 Snowbirds are seniors who spend their winter months, called wintering, in southern and often warmer states.

 Before you start looking for your winter home, there are a few positives and negatives to weigh.
-The realities of wintering in warmer locations aren’t all sunshine and beach shores.
+The realities of wintering in snowbird communities and warmer locations aren’t all sunshine and beach shores.
 There are some real considerations that may make it not worth becoming “winter guests,” as they are famously known in Florida.

-The Benefits of Being a Snowbird
+The Benefits of Becoming a Snowbird

 First, what are the benefits of traveling to warmer climates in the winter?
 The primary reason many seniors do it is because they’re escaping the cold.
 While this may seem purely for comfort, it can also be for health and safety reasons.
 The cold winter weather has been directly linked with a rise in heart attacks, chiefly among seniors, which can be avoided by escaping to warmer weather.
 Let’s not forget the safety risks of snow removal, like falling and strains, not to mention heart attacks.